Docleaton/Docleatonn.github.io/index.md

 ### CS-499-T3725 Computer Science Capstone Josh Leaton

-## Self-Reflection
+# Self-Reflection

-I did not start my schooling at SNHU, I started it at UCCS (University of Colorado at Colorado Springs.
-After having to relocate I was able to transfer to SNHU.
+# 	I did not start my schooling at SNHU, I started it at UCCS (University of Colorado at Colorado Springs).
+After having to relocate I was able to transfer my credits to SNHU and continue my educational path.
 I was allowed to transfer my credits and continue working on my degree.
 I have been using the skills learned at both schools to help me with personal projects.

-This program has been useful in my growth as a programmer.
+#	This program has been useful in my growth as a programmer.
 It has helped me learn quite a bit about the process of creating a functioning program.
+One of the things I really appreciated from the course was learning the agile method to create software.
+Understanding this process has helped me stay organized while working on a project.

 ### Markdown - Raspberrypitemphumid.py